Breitholtz/HPC/Assignment2.md

 We will go through and explain the different parts of the program.

 ### 	Main
-In the main function we start by calling the
+In the main function we start by calling the argument parsing function which assigns the command line arguments to global variables.

+###  parse_ars